svemyh/portal/README.md

 NOTES :

-* currently unknown how many rooms can exist at once, likely low due to render limitations [using the free plan].
+* currently unknown how many rooms can exist at once, likely low due to render limitations [currently running on the free plan].